ricebear-org/ricebear-org.github.io/discord.md

 ### Perk Comparison Table

 In this table, ✔ and ❌ are generally used to show perks User Roles have and don't have.
-Any of these perks may be revoked or changed at any time, either in the User Group level (table will be updated in this case) or on a single user basis.
+Any of these perks may change at any time, either in the User Group level (table will be updated in this case) or on a single user basis.
 This is not a comprehensive list of every single permission enabled/disabled on Discord; just the key permissions.
 Perks may change within Organization channels; these changes aren't listed here.

 | Privilege                                   | Ring 3 (Prospective Member) | Ring 2 (Member)  | Ring 1 (Mod Team)   |
 | ------------------------------------------- | --------------------------- | ---------------- | ------------------- |